johnhenry/state-machine-class/readme.md

 ### StateMachine.WARNING
 Emitted when a warning is thrown but state machine does not transition into from being alive to dead.
 #### Emitted Specifically
-    - An attempt to transiton into a falsy state
-    - An attempt to transition into a state that the machine is alredy in
-    - An attempt to transition into when a machine is alredy in pending
-    - An attempt to transition into a state that is ot allowed
     - A transition function is interrupted for a user defined reason (truthy return)
     - An attempt to get the state of a dead state machine is made
     - An attempt to set the state of a dead state machine is made